 Mistake 4: Forgetting Headspace

 A 4-cup measuring cup holds 4 cups to the line*.
+Not to the rim.
+The rim is usually 5 cups or more.
+If you fill four times to the rim thinking "that's 4 cups each," you've added 25% extra liquid.
+Now, your soup is thin.
 Your rice is mush.
-So naturally, your soup is thin.
-Here's the thing — not to the rim.
-If you fill four times to the rim thinking "that's 4 cups each," you've added 25% extra liquid.
-Plus, the rim is usually 5 cups or more.
 Read the line.

 Practical Tips / What Actually Works